 Alternative to BGP Route Reflector is BGP Full Mesh IBGP.

-Many application , many services run on today networks.
+Many applications and many services run on today's networks.
 IP and MPLS are the most common services in the Enterprise and Service Provider networks.

-When BGP Route Reflector is used for the IP address family, then BGP Route Reflector is called as an IP Route Reflector or for short, IP RR.
+When BGP Route Reflector is used for the IP address family, then BGP Route Reflector is called an IP Route-Reflector or for short, IP RR.

-When BGP Route Reflector is used in MPLS network for the VPN service, BGP Route Reflector is called as VPN Route Reflector or for short, VPN RR.
+When BGP Route Reflector is used in the MPLS network for the VPN service, BGP Route Reflector is called VPN Route-Reflector or for short, VPN RR.

 There are different design requirements for the IP RR and the VPN RR.
-I will mention them in the BGP Route Reflector Problems section in this article.
+I will mention them in the BGP Route Reflector Problems section of this article.

 Benefits of BGP Route Reflector

-Main benefit of BGP Route Reflector is Scalability.
+The main benefit of the BGP Route Reflector is Network Scalability.

-BGP Route Reflector reduces the total number of BGP sessions in the network and also reduces the number of BGP session per router.
+BGP Route Reflector reduces the total number of BGP sessions in the network and also reduces the number of BGP sessions per router.

 BGP RR simplifies the configuration of the BGP routers.